 Credits, 2 sem. hrs.
-Prerequisite(s): Successful completion of PSY 201, PSY 301 or MAT 407, PSY 331, PSY 336, PSY 337, and completion or concurrent enrollment in PSY 482.
+Prerequisite(s): Successful completion of PSY 201, PSY 301, PSY 331, PSY 336, PSY 337, and completion or concurrent enrollment in PSY 482.

 The primary goal for this course is to offer each student repeated practice trials with Applied Behavior Analysis.